Ladislaus III Kán: His life

 When (in 1306) he was reluctant to recognise the rule of King Charles I of Hungary, whose claim had been supported by the Popes, Pope Clement V ordered Vincent, the archbishop of Kalocsa to excommunicate Ladislaus and to place his territory under ecclesiastic interdict.
 In 1307, the archbishop of Kalocsa held out the prospect of the same ecclesiastic disciplinary actions against Peter Monoszló, bishop of Transylvania in case he would not excommunicate Ladislaus Kán who had seized the properties of the prelate of Kalocsa.
-Nevertheless, in the summer of 1307, Ladislaus Kán captured King Otto of Hungary, rival of King Charles I, during his visit in Transylvania, and had him imprisoned in one of his castles.
+Nevertheless, in the summer of 1307, Ladislaus Kán captured King Otto of Hungary, a rival of King Charles I, during his visit to Transylvania, and had him imprisoned in one of his castles.
 It happened then that the royal crown of Hungary fell into his hands.

-When Bishop Peter of Transylvania died (November 27, 1307), Ladislaus Kán captured the canons who had assembled to elect the new bishop; moreover, he demanded that one of his sons be elected and occupied the chapter's possessions.
-Although, in July 1308, he declared that he would not maintain his son's claim to the bishopric, but he suggested two new candidates to the canons.
+When Bishop Peter of Transylvania died, on 27 November 1307, Ladislaus Kán captured the canons who had assembled to elect the new bishop; moreover, he demanded that one of his sons be elected and occupied the chapter's possessions.
+Although, in July 1308, he declared that he would not maintain his son's claim to the bishopric, he suggested two new candidates to the canons.
 By July 1309, the threatened canons were yielding to extortion and elected Benedict, a former councillor of Peter, as the new Bishop of Transylvania.

 In the autumn of 1308, he sent delegates to take part in the assembly held close to Pest, where the prelates and the barons of the kingdom recognised King Charles.
 He released King Otto in the same year and handed him over to Ugrin Csák (a most loyal man of King Charles) in Szeged.
 In the meanwhile, he married off his daughter to the "heretic" (that is, of Orthodox faith) son of Stefan Uroš II Milutin, the king of Serbia.

-At that time, Cardinal Gentile Portino da Montefiore arrived to Hungary as the pope's legate and launched his operations both to prevent the marriage of the Voivode's daughter and to recover the crown.
-It was a sign of his failure that he did declare the excommunication of Ladislaus Kán on December 25, 1309.
-Because of the pressure on him, the Voivode was constrained to acknowledge King Charles I as his sovereign in a charter of his (issued in Szeged, on April 8, 1310).
-Moreover, he pledged to return the crown before July 1 (he fulfilled the promise) and vowed to give back a number of properties and offices he had seized with force, i.e., Ladislaus Kán himself assumed the obligation of giving up the office of the count of Bistritz (today Bistriţa in Romania) and Hermannstadt (today Sibiu in Romania) and the dignity of count of the Székelys.
+At that time, Cardinal Gentile Portino da Montefiore arrived in Hungary as the pope's legate and launched his operations both to prevent the marriage of the Voivode's daughter and to recover the crown.
+It was a sign of his failure that he did declare the excommunication of Ladislaus Kán on 25 December 1309.
+Because of the pressure on him, the Voivode was constrained to acknowledge King Charles I as his sovereign in a charter of his (issued in Szeged, on 8 April 1310).
+Moreover, he pledged to return the crown before July 1 (he fulfilled the promise) and vowed to give back a number of properties and offices he had seized with force, i.e., Ladislaus Kán himself assumed the obligation of giving up the office of the count of Bistritz (today Bistriţa in Romania) and Hermannstadt (today Sibiu in Romania) and the dignity of the count of the Székelys.